magicgrl111/calendar-hw/README.md

 # DigitalOcean Front-end Coding Challenge

 ##The Problem:
-You have a collection of events represented as Javascript Objects, each with at least the following properties: starts_at INT, duration INT, and optionally title STRING, or location STRING.
+You have a collection of events represented as Javascript Objects, each with at least the following properties: `starts_at` INT, `duration` INT, and optionally `title` STRING, or `location` STRING.

-starts_at is represented in minutes from 9am today, and duration is represented in minutes from starts_at.
+`starts_at` is represented in minutes from 9am today, and duration is represented in minutes from `starts_at`.

 You can assume the collection of events is unsorted.

-##Example events:
+##Sample events:
 ```
 var events = [
   {starts_at: 120, duration: 45, title: "Meeting with Ben", location: "Coffee Shop"},